liaochunyang/liaochunyang.github.io/_pages/about.md

 Prior to joining the University of Arkansas, I was a Hedrick Assistant Adjunct Professor at UCLA Math Department working with Professors <a href="https://www.math.ucla.edu/~deanna/" target="_blank">Deanna Needell</a> and <a href="https://sites.google.com/view/haydenschaeffer/" target="_blank">Hayden Schaeffer</a>.
 I earned my Phd degree from the Department of Mathematics at Texas A&M University.
 My Phd advisor is Professor <a href="https://www.math.tamu.edu/~foucart/" target="_blank">Simon Foucart</a>.

-My research interests are Approximation Theory, High-dimensional Probability and in particular their applications in Scientific Machine Learning and Data Science.

 You can find my completed CV <a href="https://github.com/liaochunyang/liaochunyang.github.io/blob/gh-pages/cv.pdf" target="_blank">here</a>.
 (Last Updated: Aug 2026)

 Education